 Table 9 considers the issue of internal versus external effects.
-Our first set of tests is based on the premise that, if the effect was internal, investment responses should be heterogeneous: SC plants, smaller plants (or plants of smaller firms), and plants of of plants in the same distant county, industry, and year as the treated plant.

-financially constrained firms should invest less and experience smaller productivity gains as a result.
+Our first set of tests is based on the premise that, if the effect was internal, investment responses should be heterogeneous: SC plants, smaller plants (or plants of smaller firms), and plants of financially constrained firms should invest less and experience smaller productivity gains as a result.
 In columns (1) and (2), we interact both terms in equation (1) with an MC dummy and plant size (number of employees), respectively.
 (Using firm size yields similar results.)
 In columns (3) and (4), we merge the local spillover sample with Compustat and interact both terms in equation (1) with measures of firms' financial constraints: the KZ-index of Kaplan and Zingales (1997) and the SA-index of Hadlock and Pierce (2010).
-All interaction terms are insignificant, which is consistent with the effect being external.18 Our second set of tests focuses on R&D (column (5)) and innovation (column (6)) at the firm level.
+All interaction terms are statistically insignificant, which is consistent with the effect being external.19 Our second set of tests focuses on R&D (column (5)) and innovation (column (6)) at the firm level.
 An increase in either of those margins would be consistent with the effect being internal.
 In column (5), we merge the local spillover sample with Compustat; in column (6), we merge it with both Compustat and the USPTO patent database.
-As is shown, incumbent firms do not increase their R&D or patenting activity after the MDP opening, which is (again) consistent with the effect being external.
+As is shown, there is no statistically significant effect of the MDP opening on firm-level R&D or patenting activity, which is again consistent with the effect being external.20